 One of our biggest challenges as digital marketers is traffic

 How can we easily and affordably get people’s attention, push them to our websites, and convert them to subscribers and customers?
 The secret is digital advertising.
 And if you understand how to make it work, it can give you full control over your traffic flow and help you sell more too.
-Have you though in paid traffic?
+Have you though in paid advertising?

-The Difference Between Paid traffic and Organic traffic
+The Difference Between Paid and Organic traffic

 Free traffic is always the goal, right?
 Which is why most businesses aim for organic traffic first.
 After all, if you can get a steady flow of free traffic, you’ll pocket the savings.
 But as with everything else in life, you get what you pay for.

 With organic traffic, you can lose traffic if Google changes their algorithm.
 If a competitor has a huge launch, you could lose traffic to them.
 You also have no control over where the traffic goes.
 Even simple things like changing the URL of your landing page can mess things up.

 You can enjoy all the control of paid traffic without it actually costing you anything.
 You do that by building funnels that reimburse your ad spend.
 So in essence, you can acquire customers for free.